 How Can I Reduce My Internet Bill?

 If you spend a lot of time web browsing instead of playing online games, then you can forgo large amounts of data.
-Or you can reduce your Internet speed to a speed that’s not as fast but still feasible for the amount of time you spend online.
+Or you can reduce your internet speed to a speed that’s not as fast but still feasible for the amount of time you spend online.

-Why Did My Wi-Fi Bill Increase?
+Why Did My Internet Bill Increase?

-The reasons for a Wi-Fi bill increase are many.
 Look at your bill and see if there’s anything that stands out to you.
 When in doubt, call your customer service department and talk to them about your concerns.